 - This is a selective admissions program students must be admitted into the program before taking LPN courses.
-Please see the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place into MAT 085 (or complete MAT 071, MAT 081, or MAT 095 with grade C or higher) within the past two years, and must place into ENG 101, college level reading (83 or above on ACT COMPASS exam). - TOEFL iBT requirements for reading, listening, speaking, and writing are as follows: 20-20-26-20. - For admission to the program students must have a minimum 2.5 GPA.
+Please see the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place into MAT 085 or MAT 098 (or complete MAT 071, MAT 072, or MAT 081 with a grade of C or higher) within the past two years, and must place into ENG 101 and college level reading (83 or above on ACT COMPASS exam). - TOEFL iBT requirements for reading, listening, speaking, and writing are as follows: 20-20-26-20. - For admission to the program students must have a minimum 2.5 GPA.
 Additional points are given for program GPA, number of program courses taken, and biology GPA.
 The number of times a student has withdrawn from a course may result in fewer points.
 Students should contact the practical nursing program director for more information. - Applicants must be in good standing on the Illinois Department of Public Health Nurse Aide Registry.
 Applicants may be placed on the registry by: - 1.
 Passing the background check; - 2.
 Establishing eligibility to take the State CNA exam; - 3.
 Passing the State CNA exam. - Eligibility to take the State CNA exam can be established in the following ways: - 1.
 Completion of an IDPH approved course; or - 2.
 Completion of comparable course work and 40 hours of supervised clinical in an accredited nursing program; or - 3.
-Completion of a U.S. Military certificate documenting comparable course work and 40 hours of supervised clinical experience. - Applicants must demonstrate placement on the Nurse Aide Registry within the past two years, or show evidence of working at least part-time during the past two years as a paid nurse aide. - To remain in the program and graduate, students are required to keep a C or higher in all nursing courses, maintain a 2.5 minimum program GPA, successfully pass and complete all clinical rotations in all nursing courses, maintain Parkland College Code of Conduct, and ANA Code of Ethics.
+Completion of a U.S. Military certificate documenting comparable course work and 40 hours of supervised clinical experience. - Applicants must demonstrate placement on the Nurse Aide Registry within the past two years, or show evidence of working at least part-time during the past two years as a paid nurse aide. - To remain in the program and graduate, students are required to keep a C or higher in all program courses, maintain a 2.5 minimum program GPA, successfully pass and complete all clinical rotations in all nursing courses, maintain Parkland College Code of Conduct, and ANA Code of Ethics. - Other courses that transfer towards Parkland's ADN: BIO 123, Hum/FA, ENG 102, SOC 101.